-A previous review of sealant clinical trials show a failure rate (judged by sealants needing repair, replacement or restoration) to be between 5% and 10% each year.39 This number is supported in many large sealant studies and in numbers from private pediatric practices using the best of sealant procedures.
+A previous review of sealant clinical trials show a failure rate (judged by sealants needing repair, replacement or restoration) to be between 5% and 10% each year.43This number is supported in many large sealant studies and in numbers from private pediatric practices using the best of sealant procedures.
 Without appropriate clinical follow-up of these sealants, the failures would compound over a few years, leaving most of the surfaces equally susceptible to caries as surfaces that were never sealed.
 Long-term success of sealant therapy, therefore, is dependent upon vigilant recall and repair when necessary.
-With such follow up, sealant success is very high.
-Studies that incorporated routine recall and maintenance are able to report success at levels of 80% to 90% after a decade or more.
-40,41
+With such follow-up, sealant success is very high.
+Studies that incorporated routine recall and maintenance report 80% to 90% success after a decade or more.^{44,45} To achieve long-term success through routine recall and maintenance appointments, children should have a dental home where oral health care maintenance can be appropriately provided.

-The necessity of recall and maintenance for sealants is based on an understanding that partial loss of sealant leads to a surface equally at risk for caries than one never sealed.
-42,43 One-time sealant placement does not impart any long-term caries protection unless the sealant remains in place and intact.
+The necessity of recall and maintenance for sealants is based on an understanding that partial loss of sealant leads to a surface at a risk for caries similar to one never sealed.^{46,47} One-time sealant placement does not impart any long-term caries protection unless the sealant remains in place and intact.
 Loss of coverage of any susceptible pit or fissure leads to an immediate risk of caries attack for the uncovered area.
-Newer data supporting this concept44 report on treatment for first and second molars over time with data derived from billing records in a large population of subjects covered by insurance and actively seeking care.
+Newer data supporting this concept48 report on treatment for permanent first and second molars over time with data derived from billing records in a large population of subjects covered by insurance and actively seeking care.
 Sealed molars showed a caries-reducing treatment effect at 3 years (6% on first molars and 9% on second molars), but this treatment effect did not increase significantly between 3 and 5 years after sealant placement.
-In other words, restorations did occur on sealed teeth at about the same rate as on non-sealed teeth after 3 years.
-Over the 5 years of data collection, on average, 15 sealed first molars and 10 sealed second molars resulted in the prevention of one occlusal restoration.
+In other words, restorations did occur on sealed teeth at about the same rate as on nonsealed teeth after 3 years.